| |

 An alternative closer to town would be Tasca Da Lota, which is within walking distance of the city center near the train station.
 It’s cash only.

-For sunset, drive out to Ponta da Piedade, which is a unique rock formation surrounded by sheer cliffs.
 It’s a spot that most of the boat tours leaving from Lagos stop at because there’s a series of cool sea caves and hidden grottos.

 On foot, you can walk down the long set of stairs to get to the base of the cliffs – just remember that you’ll have to climb back up.
-Once you’ve done that, it’s also worth finding the trail that heads west from the parking lot and walking along the boardwalks for more amazing coastal views.

 On the way, stop by Praia do Camilo, a small, hidden beach accessible only by climbing down a long set of steep stairs (and, again, climbing back up when you’re done, of course).

-Day 8: The Seven Hanging Valleys Trail
+Hike the Seven Hanging Valleys Trail

 This hike, best done from east to west starting from Praia da Marinha to Praia do Vale de Centeanes, was one of our favorite experiences in Portugal.
-And we’re from coastal California, which we learned is very similar to the Algarve in terms of scenery, flora, and fauna.

 The point is, it’s a great hike, and that’s coming from two people who have done countless hikes with similar views and scenery.